 I’m starting to really hate my phone.
-Well, not my phone.
-Timehop.
+Well, not my phone, Timehop.
 That poxy app.
-It’s almost my birthday so you can imagine the kind of shit it’s showing me right now.
-Parties, and lots of them – my 18th, 19th, 25th, joint birthday and coming home from the other side of the world parties … So many parties.
+It’s almost my birthday, so you can imagine the kind of shit it’s showing me right now.
+Parties, lots of them – my 18th, 19th, 25th, joint birthday and coming home from the other side of the world parties.
+So many parties.
 So many people.
 I had so many friends.
-I had quite the active social life.
-I remember having lots of fun.
-And right now I’m sat in my bedroom, crying.
+I had quite the active social life and I remember having lots of fun.
+But right now, I’m sat in my bedroom, crying.

 Funny how life changes, eh?

 The girl who had so many friends she couldn’t even remember all of their names now has barely any friends at all.
 I’m trying to work out if I’m just a bitch who pushes everyone away or if I’ve just been really unlucky and keep choosing to have people in my life who aren’t worth the time of day?
 I do know this much: if I were to get married tomorrow (which I’m not), it would be like that movie where Paul Rudd has no friends and needs to find a best man for this wedding.
 I can never remember the name.
 Let me just Google it …

 “I Love You, Man!”

 That’s it!
 That’s me.
 I wouldn’t even have enough friends to fill a table at a wedding.
 I’m like the girl who has no friends.
 When did that happen?
 I feel so unlikeable right now.
 Waaaah.

 Anxiety has crippled most of my friendship circles.
 Too many of my male friends tried to fuck me after I lost five stone and learned how to dress and contour, and now I don’t trust any of them.